KLayout/klayout/macbuild/ReadMe.md

-Relevant KLayout version: 0.30.5<br>
+Relevant KLayout version: 0.30.9<br>
 Author: Kazzz-S<br>
-Last modified: 2025-11-10<br>
+Last modified: 2026-07-26<br>

 # 1. Introduction
-This directory **`macbuild`** contains various files required for building KLayout (http://www.klayout.de/) version 0.30.5 or later for different 64-bit macOS, including:
+This directory **`macbuild`** contains various files required for building KLayout (http://www.klayout.de/) version 0.30.9 or later for different 64-bit macOS, including:
+* Golden Gate (27.x)    : really experimental (on M4 Mac Mini)
 * Tahoe       (26.x)    : really experimental (on M4 Mac Mini)
 * Sequoia     (15.x)    : the primary development environment
 * Sonoma      (14.x)    : experimental

 Building KLayout for the previous operating systems listed below has been discontinued.<br>
 Pre-built DMG packages are also not provided.<br>
-As of today (November 2025), Homebrew classifies macOS Catalina 10.15 - Ventura 13 as Tier 3.
+As of November 2025, Homebrew classifies macOS Catalina 10.15 - Ventura 13 as Tier 3.
 * Ventura     (13.7.8; the build would still be possible)
 * Monterey    (12.7.6; the build would still be possible)
 * Big Sur     (11.7.10)